GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 - Party Window

 You can see how your team is doing around the map without being near them by glancing at the party menu.
 If there are more conditions than boons on your team, they’re probably in need of help.
 You can also use the party window to target your allies to highlight them and make them more easy to spot in a large fight if you need to find them.
 Also you can use the party window as a quick check to see which team you are on if you forget.
 There is either a blue or red background to the window depending on which team you are on.

 Chat is largely useless in PvP.
 You should refrain from typing too much because much of the communication must be done immediately, and if you type you aren’t playing.
 However, if you must, keep it concise and helpful.
 For example, “the enemy weaver is squishy, focus it.” or “can someone watch home?
 I need to support team fights”.
 The best way to win is to motivate your team without distracting them.

 The scoreboard is very important to your play.
-Seeing which nodes are captured by which team influences where you will go.
+Seeing which nodes are captured by which team will influence where you go.
 Also knowing how much time is left in the match and what the score difference is will affect your playstyle.
 If there isn’t much time left and you are behind, you should play more riskily and aggressively.

 - Enemy Class

 Learn these icons well because like any RPG how you play depends on what you are up against.
 These icons will also reveal to you some of the enemy’s build.
 Seeing the engineer icon means that they are not using an elite specialization.
 However, seeing the Scrapper or Holosmith icons (which are the two elite specializations for Engineer) tell you what one of their trait lines is immediately.

 The most important boons to look for on the enemy are resistance, protection, aegis, and stability.
 Unless you can rip the boon, save your condition burst for after they lose resistance or power burst after they lose protection.
 Wait until stability ends to CC the target or they will ignore.
 Aegis will block the next attack so remove it with something fast and low investment then go for a bigger attack.